Bites: Current Concepts

 BITE STABILITY

-CR was embraced by dentistry.
+CR was embraced by academic and clinical dentistry.
 A bite in which all the teeth contact simultaneously in CR was considered to be the only proper bite.
 People who sometimes use a more forward bite position were assumed to be "posturing" for psychological reasons or suffering from some other pathology, such as spasm of the superior lateral pterygoid muscles.
 People who did not have a stable bite in CR were assumed to have a malocclusion characterized by CR interferences that triggered chronic firing of the superior lateral pterygoid muscles to avoid striking the interferences by pulling the mandible anteriorly away from CR (the CR slide).

 As dentistry became more precise, CR became more narrowly defined.
-Dawson described CR as a point -"a definite apex from which no forward or backward movements of the condyle-disk assemblies can occur unless they move down on the bony slope of the fossa".54 The ideal mandibular opening and closing trajectory was thought to be a pure hinge axis rotation, like a hinge articulator, which terminates at 138 simultaneous tripodized bite contacts.
-Researchers measured CR centric slides in .1 mm increments and tried to correlate them with TMJ disorders.
+Dawson described CR as a point -"a definite apex from which no forward or backward movements of the condyle-disk assemblies can occur unless they move down on the bony slope of the fossa".54 The ideal mandibular opening and closing trajectory was thought to be a pure hinge axis rotation, like a hinge articulator, which terminates at 138 simultaneous perfectly tripodized (three point) bite contacts.
+Researchers measured CR centric slides in .1 mm increments and unsuccessfully tried to correlate them with TMJ disorders.

-Equilibration techniques, in which dentists perfected techniques for locating and removing all interferences to CR closure, became the popular way to treat TMJ and bite disorders.
-Some dentists performed full mouth rehabilitation on otherwise healthy patients just to create CR bites.
-Grinding CR closure into a normal bite changes the normal envelope of mandibular movement (Posselt), seen on the left side below, to fit CR theory, as seen on the right side below.
-Superimposing the two illustrations would see the apex at CRO created by grinding in CR.
+CR philosophy spread to all areas of dentistry.
+Periodontists removed centric interferences to diminish tooth mobility.
+TMJ specialists designed nightguards and splints to provide stable contacts in CR.
+Orthodontists pushed back the upper teeth to fit closely around the lower teeth when the mandible is in CR.
+Equilibration techniques, in which dentists perfected techniques for locating and removing all interferences to CR closure, became the popular way to treat TMJ and bite disorders, with some dentists even performing full mouth rehabilitation on otherwise healthy patients just to create CR bites, and others grinding CR closure into normal bites, which changes the normal envelope of mandibular movement (Posselt), seen on the left side below, by grinding into it an apex point (CRO) to fit CR theory, as seen on the right side below.
+This equilibration process, which is how most studies of bite treatment have been conducted, removes the natural posterior guidance from the dentition.

 FIGURE 1 - REDRAWING THE ENVELOPE OF MANDIBULAR MOVEMENT